 There's no known way to prevent most gallbladder cancers.
-Many of the known risk factors for gallbladder cancer, such as age, gender, ethnicity, and bile duct defects, are beyond our control.
+Many of the known risk factors for gallbladder cancer, such as age, sex, ethnicity, and bile duct defects, are beyond our control.
 But there are things you can do that might help lower your risk.

 Taking these steps helps maintain good health and may reduce a person's risk of gallbladder cancer, as well as many other types of cancer: